What are pronouns, and why do they matter?

 It’s understandable you might mess up, especially as you first get used to asking for, rather than assuming, pronouns.
 If you do, the best way to handle it is to briefly acknowledge your mistake and move on.
 When we repeatedly “deadname”(refer to or address someone by a name they no longer use) or misgender (refer to or address someone with the wrong pronouns), even if unintentionally, we harm that person by ignoring their identity.
 This behavior can also risk outing someone’s trans identity and can put them at risk of further harm.

-Gender Studies at Utica College
+Gender Studies at Utica University

-Utica College’s Department of Sociology and Anthropology offers a Minor in Gender Studies that enables students to develop a critical awareness of socially and culturally formed gender patterns and the intersection of gender with other relations of power, such as sexuality, race, class, nationality, religion, marital status, and age.
+Utica University’s Department of Sociology and Anthropology offers a Minor in Gender Studies that enables students to develop a critical awareness of socially and culturally formed gender patterns and the intersection of gender with other relations of power, such as sexuality, race, class, nationality, religion, marital status, and age.

 Gender studies is an interdisciplinary academic field that draws on feminist, gender, and queer theories and scholarship to analyze the experiences, perspectives, and contributions of people in various cultural settings and time periods, including men, women, trans, intersexed, and gender nonconforming individuals.